guigrpa/storyboard/README.md

 ### Listeners (plugins)

-Logs emitted by stories are relayed by the Storyboard `hub` module to all attached *listeners*.
+Logs emitted by stories are relayed by the Storyboard *Hub* to all attached *listeners*.
+A Hub exists at the core of every Storyboard instance.
+Here is an example of a typical configuration, with a server-side Hub and a client-side Hub (other use cases have proved possible in production):

+**<< Figure TBC >>**

 Several listeners come built-in (check out their [configuration options](https://github.com/guigrpa/storyboard/blob/master/docs/built-in-plugins.md), as well as the following sections):

 * **Console**: formats logs and sends them to `console.log` or `console.error`.
 You've already seen this listener in action above.

 * **WebSocket Server**: encapsulates logs and pushes them in real time to WebSocket clients.
-Enable it for [remote access to server stories](#remote-access-to-server-stories).
+Used jointly with the WebSocket Client and Browser Extension, it allows [remote access to server stories](#remote-access-to-server-stories).

-* **WebSocket Client**: relays logs pushed from the server to the [Storyboard DevTools](#storyboard-devtools).
-It can also [upload client logs to the server for remote monitoring](#remote-access-to-client-stories).
+* **WebSocket Client**: downloads server logs from the WebSocket Server, and optionally [uploads client logs to the server for remote monitoring](#remote-access-to-client-stories).

-* **Browser Extension**: relays local (client) logs to the [Storyboard DevTools](#storyboard-devtools).
+* **Browser Extension**: relays logs to the [Storyboard DevTools](#storyboard-devtools).

 * **File**: saves logs to file.

-* **PostgreSQL Database**: persists logs to a PostgreSQL database for later retrieval, including (serialized) attachments, story hierarchy, etc.
+* **PostgreSQL Database**: saves logs to a PostgreSQL database for later retrieval, including (serialized) attachments, story hierarchy, etc.

 More listeners can be added by the user (see [the API](https://github.com/guigrpa/storyboard/blob/master/docs/plugin-api.md)), e.g. to support different databases, integrate with other services, etc. Get inspired by [winston](https://github.com/winstonjs/winston)'s and [bunyan](https://github.com/trentm/node-bunyan)'s plugins.
 PRs are welcome!